VESPo: Verified Evaluation of Secret Polynomials: Low Server storage dynamic PoR

-The communication costs are \bigO{n} and \bigO{m} in steps 1 and 2 respectively, and the client computation in step 3 is \bigO{m+n}, resulting in \bigOsqrt{N} total communication and client computation when optimizing the matrix dimensions to roughly $m=n=\sqrt{N}$.
 While this square-matrix setup is the basic protocol presented by \cite{Anthoine:hal-02875379}, the authors also discuss a potential improvement in communication complexity.
-Instead of $\xx$ being uniformly random over $\Z_p^n$, it can instead be a \emph{structured} vector formed from a single random element $r\in\Z_p$ as $\xx=[r^i]_{i=1..n}$ Then the communication on step 1 is reduced to constant, and hence the total communication depends only on the row dimension \bigO{m}.
+Instead of $\xx$ being uniformly random over $\Z_p^n$, it can instead be a \emph{structured} vector formed from a single random element $r\in\Z_p$ as $\xx=[r^i]_{i=1}^{n}$.
+Then the communication on step 1 is reduced to constant, and hence the total communication depends only on the row dimension \bigO{m}.
 By choosing a rectangular matrix $\MM$ with few rows and many columns, the communication can be made arbitrarily small.

-The tradeoff for this reduction in communication complexity is higher client storage of the control vector $\vv$ as well as higher client computation cost for the $n$-dimensional dot product $\Transpose{\vv}\xx$.
-In \cite{Anthoine:hal-02875379}, the authors found that the savings in communication were not worth the higher client storage and computation, and their experimental evaluation was based on the square matrix version with overhead \bigOsqrt{N}.
+The tradeoff for this reduction in communication complexity is higher Client storage of the control vector $\vv$ as well as higher Client computation cost for the $n$-dimensional dot product $\Transpose{\vv}\xx$.
+In \cite{Anthoine:hal-02875379}, the authors found that the savings in communication were not worth the higher Client storage and computation, and their experimental evaluation was based on the square matrix version with overhead \bigOsqrt{N}.